sunderee/aoc2022/README.md

 On that note, also remember that some people are sadly not as fortunate.
 If you can, and if you want to, consider donating to charity.

-And for the first time in my life, I'll end a README with an emoji.
+And for the first time in my life, I'll end README with an emoji.
 Merry Christmas and a Happy New Year ❤️